Technical Advisory

 Practical Implementation Considerations

 Translating AKC from concept to production requires concrete architectural decisions, tooling choices, and disciplined program management.
-The following guidance focuses on practical steps, concrete artifacts, and actionable architectures that have proven effective in enterprise settings.
+The guidance here focuses on practical steps, artifacts, and architectures that have proven effective in enterprise settings.

 Architectural blueprint

-Adopt a layered blueprint consisting of: interview orchestration layer, conversational agents, extraction and normalization, provenance-enabled knowledge store, and governance/observability.
-The orchestration layer coordinates interview scheduling, context propagation, and workflow transitions.
-Conversational agents handle dialogue, prompts, and intent capture.
-Extraction and normalization transform raw transcripts into structured data aligned with the ontology.
-The knowledge store houses the artifacts with versioning and provenance metadata.
-Governance and observability provide quality controls, policy enforcement, and runtime telemetry.
+Adopt a layered blueprint: interview orchestration layer, conversational agents, extraction and normalization, provenance-enabled knowledge store, and governance/observability.
+The orchestration layer schedules interviews and propagates context; conversational agents handle dialogue and intent capture; extraction transforms transcripts into structured data aligned with the ontology; the knowledge store houses artifacts with provenance metadata; governance and observability provide quality controls and telemetry.

 A distributed deployment can span edge components for site-local interview collection, mid-tier services for orchestration and extraction, and a central knowledge layer for long-term storage and analytics.
-This separation reduces latency for field interviews while preserving centralized governance for cross-site consistency.
+This separation reduces field latency while preserving centralized governance for cross-site consistency.

 Data model and ontology design

-Begin with a minimal, extensible ontology that captures entities such as Equipment, MaintenanceAction, FailureMode, ReferenceDocument, Technician, Interview, Transcript, Summary, and Verification.
-Establish relationships such as performedBy, relatesTo, references, and verifiedBy.
-Versioning needs to be explicit for both artifacts and the ontology itself.
-Use stable identifiers and maintain a mapping layer to handle domain-specific synonyms.
-Regularly review the ontology against evolving operational realities and modernization targets to prevent semantic drift.
+Start with a minimal, extensible ontology capturing Equipment, MaintenanceAction, FailureMode, ReferenceDocument, Technician, Interview, Transcript, Summary, and Verification.
+Define relationships such as performedBy, relatesTo, references, and verifiedBy.
+Versioning should be explicit for artifacts and the ontology itself.
+Use stable identifiers and a mapping layer for domain-specific synonyms.
+Regular reviews prevent semantic drift as operations evolve.

-Concrete artifacts include: interview templates and prompts, raw transcripts, structured extractions, validated summaries, evidence bundles, and change histories.
-Each artifact should carry provenance metadata (who created or validated it, when, why it existed) to support audits and impact analysis during due diligence.
+Concrete artifacts include interview templates, prompts, raw transcripts, structured extractions, validated summaries, evidence bundles, and change histories.
+Each artifact carries provenance metadata (creator, timestamp, rationale) to support audits and due-diligence analyses.

 Interview protocol design